LimaRAF/THREAT/README.md

 <br />

-##### Details on step 1
+##### Details on step 1 - Definitions

-Step 1 will define which species will have global (for all populations of the species) or regional assessments (for populations of the species).
+Step 1 will define which assessments will be global (for all populations of the species) or regional (for a subset of populations of the species).
 For instance, THREAT project has a regional scope (i.e. Atlantic Forest), so for species that are non-endemic and endemic to the Atlantic Forest the assessments are regional and global,